ClickUp vs Jira 2026: Built for Devs vs Built for Everyone (and a Better Third Option)

 ClickUp wins for non-engineering organisations when:

-For cross-functional teams, ClickUp at $12/user with AI included is the better fit than Jira + Confluence at $13.90+/user without AI.
+For cross-functional teams, ClickUp Business at $12/user (Brain add-on optional) is the better fit than Jira + Confluence at $13.90+/user, which still needs the Premium upgrade for AI.

 The third option: Zoye AI

-Zoye AI is an AI-native workspace built on a different premise: one connected platform covering tasks, deals, contacts, inbox, calendar, budget, docs, notes, and reports - with a personal AI assistant included free at every tier that takes real action across all of them from a single text or voice instruction.
+Zoye AI is an AI-native workspace covering tasks, deals, contacts, inbox, calendar, budget, docs, notes, and reports - with a personal AI assistant included free at every tier that takes real action across all of them from a single text or voice instruction.

 What Zoye gives you that ClickUp and Jira do not:

-• AI included free at every tier - not gated behind Business or Premium
+- AI included free at every tier - not a per-seat add-on, not gated behind Premium

 Zoye AI pricing: